 Nutritious nuts and seeds are great for snacks or adding crunch.
 They keep best in the refrigerator or freezer; nut butters, preferably fresh, go in the refrigerator.
 Look for fresh butters made from peanut, almond, sesame, cashew, pumpkinseed and hempseed in your local health food store.
 For nuts and seeds, stock up on almonds, walnuts, pecans, hazelnuts, pine nuts, sunflower seeds, pumpkin seeds, sesame seeds and any other favorites.

 Oils, Vinegars, Sweeteners, Herbs and Spices

 Whether from scratch or a can, most meals need a little boost.
 Always buy cold-pressed oils for their superior fats and flavor.
-Opt for natural sweeteners over white sugar for a more minerals and better taste.
-For a good start, stock your pantry and spice rack with the following:
+For more minerals and better taste, opt for natural sweeteners over white sugar.
+It's a good start to stock your pantry and spice rack with the following: